raphaelfp/pyo/README.md

 | Brush size    | Wave in         | Increases the brush size   |
 | Brush size    | Wave out        | Decreases the brush size   |

-The original code was written in 2015, I'm just migrating all my repos from VSTS to Github, so they are shared publicly.
+The original code was written in 2015, I'm just migrating all my repos from VSTS to Github. =)